-Q: Can we bring on unpaid interns for the summer?
+Q: Can we hire unpaid interns?

-- The intern is not necessarily entitled to a job at the conclusion of the internship
+- The extent to which the intern and the employer understand that the internship is conducted without entitlement to a paid job at the conclusion of the internship.

 Got an HR question?
 See how Mammoth can help your organization.